amunategui/amunategui.github.io/_posts/2015-04-17-pubmed-query.md

 <blockquote>"PubMed comprises more than 24 million citations for biomedical literature from MEDLINE, life science journals, and online books.
 Citations may include links to full-text content from PubMed Central and publisher web sites". (<a href="http://www.ncbi.nlm.nih.gov/pubmed" target=_"blank">PubMed</a>)</blockquote>

 There are lots of stand-alone tools and many programming library extensions to help query and extract **PubMed** data.
-The information available ranges from topics, titles, citations, abstracts, articles, etc. Researchers use them to see what is trending in the medical community, what subjects are covered, who’s writing what and when, and so on.
+The information available ranges from topics, titles, citations, abstracts, articles, etc. Researchers use them to see what is trending in the medical community, what subjects are covered, who is writing what and when, and so on.

 On my end, I needed a large swath of unstructured medical data for very specific topics and the package <a href="http://cran.r-project.org/web/packages/RISmed/index.html" target="_blank">RISmed</a> allowed me to get to that data in a straightforward way.
 <BR><BR>